-Sailor’s Rest Lounge Bar Restaurant at St Raphael Resort and Marina reveals our safety measures due to COVID-19 and the ease in lockdown restrictions due to the Corona Virus
+Sailor’s Rest Lounge Bar Restaurant at St Raphael Resort and Marina reveals its safety measures due to COVID-19 and the ease in lockdown restrictions due to the Corona Virus

 Sailor’s Rest Lounge Bar Restaurant, set in the idyllic setting of the privately owned St Raphael Resort’s Marina, has been hit as hard as any by the Covid-19 pandemic crisis.
 We closed our doors to our beloved customers mid March 2020 following government directives, but actually had taken the decision to close two days prior to this after the first cases of the novel Corona Virus had been discovered in Cyprus.
-In these challenging times, we have to protect both our staff and our customers, but thankfully put our time of closure to good use, studying every guideline, government directive from around the world and international medical advice, to come up with our own Health and Safety protocol to keep everyone safe.
+In these challenging times, we have to protect both our staff and our customers.
+Thankfully, we put our time of closure to good use, studying every guideline, government directives from around the world and international medical advice, to come up with our own Health and Safety protocol to keep everyone safe.

-Our restaurant’s measures taken after the Covid-19 pandemic has paralysed the world, and how we are aiming at eliminating unnecessarily risks as we re-open during these challenging and unprecedented times.
+Our restaurant’s measures taken after the Covid-19 pandemic has paralysed the world, and how we are aiming at eliminating unnecessary risks as we re-open during these challenging and unprecedented times.

-In our specific case, our beautiful seaside restaurant has a huge outdoor area, so given our capacity and keeping the indicated two-meter distance between tables was not the challenge.
+In our specific case, our beautiful seaside restaurant has a huge outdoor area, so given our capacity, keeping the indicated two-meter distance between tables was not the challenge.
 We actually have been able to space out the tables even more.
 The issue has been that our kitchen is only allowed about half our regular staff due to the new regulations.
-For many restaurants, the best way to combat this would be to reduce the menu size and therefore minimizing the work load of the kitchen.
+For many restaurants, the best way to combat this would be to reduce the menu size, thereby minimising the work load of the kitchen.
 In our case, as our Sushi master was already confined in the Far East after being caught out due to the Covid-19 travel restrictions during his holiday visit home, we already have a slightly reduced menu, and did not have a need to reduce it further.
-We have however, decided to stick to our brunch hours more strictly, therefore only serving brunch on weekends until midday until further notice, and thereby allowing us to concentrate on our main, rather large, menu selection from lunchtime onwards to dinner.
+We have however, decided to stick to our brunch hours more strictly, therefore only serving brunch on weekends until midday, until further notice, and thereby allowing us to concentrate on our main, rather large, menu selection from lunchtime onwards to dinner.

 Our number of staff has also been limited to allow for less contact between them, but of course we have also allowed for more short breaks as working with face masks and gloves, especially in the Mediterranean summer, can be challenging.
-We have full time cleaning staff also, making sure that all areas are sanitized regularly, and proper health measures are followed.
-The kitchen has increased the daily area, equipment, and utensils sanitation above norm as per ISO obligations and seating are cleaned thoroughly after every guest’s departure.
-Likewise, both customer and employee toilets are regularly sanitised and signposting is indicating max number of people entering which is one at a time, even though the toilets can accommodate more people with two cubicles for each male and female, only one person should go into either area at once.
-There are of course increased expenses due to the new safety measures, but one’s worth spending.
+We have full time cleaning staff also, making sure that all areas are sanitised regularly, and proper health measures are followed.
+The kitchen has increased the daily area, equipment, and utensils sanitation above norm as per ISO obligations and seating is cleaned thoroughly after every guest’s departure.
+Likewise, both customer and employee toilets are regularly sanitised and signposting is indicating max number of people entering, which is one at a time.
+Even though the toilets can accommodate more people, with two cubicles for each male and female, only one person should go into either area at once.
+There are of course increased expenses due to the new safety measures, but we consider these a worthwhile investment.

-We have contactless digital thermometers to use for guests who enter the restaurant and check their temperatures should this be required.
+We have contactless digital thermometers to use for guests who enter the restaurant in order to check their temperatures should this be required.

-At either of our two entrances, there are hand sanitizing areas with one-use gloves if someone wishes to use them and more alcohol-based stations inside the restaurant and toilets.
-Upon arriving at the restaurant, someone oversees escorting guests to their tables where prior sitting them, tables are being sanitised and then set up in front of customer eyes.
+At either of our two entrances, there are hand sanitising areas with single-use gloves, if someone wishes to use them, and more alcohol-based stations inside the restaurant and toilets.
+Upon arriving at the restaurant, someone oversees escorting guests to their tables where prior to sitting them, tables are being sanitised and then set up before the customer.
 Signposting at all entrances is advising our beloved guests of our safety measures and new restaurant capacity.

-We are also promoting takeaway to combat any loss in revenue, giving 10% discount on total bill.
-In addition, early bookings by guests are encouraged, as with limited seating available and no bars operating, where customers could have a pre-dinner drink, it’s best to know for sure that your table is available.
+We are also promoting takeaway to combat any loss in revenue, giving 10% discount on the bill total.
+In addition, early bookings by guests are encouraged, as with limited seating available and no bars operating, where customers could have a pre-dinner drink, it’s best to know with certainty that your table is available.

-Social media promotions, adverts and stories have also paid a big role in overcoming these challenges that Covid-19 has affected the tourism industry at large.
-During the strict lockdown, happy images of our hotel and restaurants provided countless guests with the opportunity to smile and ‘get away’ in their thoughts and we had so many emails and comments of guests reminiscing about happy days spent with us.
+Social media promotions, adverts and stories have also paid a big role in overcoming these challenges that Covid-19 has inflicted on the tourism industry at large.
+During the strict lockdown, happy images of our hotel and restaurants provided countless guests with the opportunity to smile and ‘escape’ in their thoughts and we had so many emails and comments of guests reminiscing about happy days spent with us.
 We also take bookings via social media, which also alleviates the pressure on phone reservations.